Training Program

 From here, the most common next steps:

-The four WordPress courses are role-routed, not strictly sequential — each segments by the work you actually do on a WordPress site rather than by how long you have been around the dashboard.
+The four WordPress courses are role-routed, not strictly sequential.
+Each one segments by the work you actually do on a WordPress site rather than by how long you have been around the dashboard.
 The full training catalogue shows how they sit alongside the Microsoft Office track.

 Format, duration, and pricing

 401 runs online only, over Zoom or Google Meet, with the recording sent to your team if you need it.
-The full-day session is the format most agency and in-house teams book; the half-day is a compressed option for tighter scopes.
-Senior-to-senior delivery is priced separately from the practitioner tracks; pricing is by format, not by group size.
+The session is a single full day for the agency or in-house team in the room; multi-day blocks bill at the same day rate when the scope earns them.

 Currently booking through Q3 2026.
 One senior-track cohort per month.